pyauth/python-pkcs11/docs/applied.rst

     # Given a public key `public`
     assert public.verify(data, signature)

-The parameters `r` and `s` are concatenated together as a single byte string.
+The parameters `r` and `s` are concatenated together as a single byte string (each value is 20 bytes long for a total of 40 bytes).
 To convert to the ASN.1 encoding (e.g. as used by X.509) use :func:`pkcs11.util.dsa.encode_dsa_signature`.
+To convert from the ASN.1 encoding into PKCS #11 encoding use :func:`pkcs11.util.ec.decode_dsa_signature`.

 ECDSA
 ~~~~~